fevangelista/vmd_cube/README.md

 Property: Psi_a_1_1-Ag.
 Isocontour range for 85% of the density: (0.0535039,0)
 ```
 These isocountour values capture 85% of the probability density using the least amount of grid points.

-Alternatively, a symmetric isocontour range [-c,c] can be set with the `--iso=c` option.
+Alternatively, the isocontour range can be set with the `--iso` option.
+For example, `--iso 0.03 -0.03`.
+If vmd_cube is not provided isocountour values, it will use the default ([0.05,-0.05]).

 ## Color schemes
 The vmd_cube color scheme is customizable using the `--color1/--color2` options.